Ozymadias/Battleships/README.md

 ```

 2: Testing and deployment using script.

-In order to run tests, install, create documentation you should use deployment_script.sh from folder /scripts
+In order to run tests, install, create documentation you should use deployment_script.sh from folder ../scripts

 ```
 ./deployment_script.sh
 ```

-Script will perform testing, then ask if you want to perform installation and documentation.
-Final step will be to create Sonar Qube report, please remember in order for this step to work you need to have Sonar Qube server running on your machine.
+Runs mvn tests, then prompts if you wish to run mvn install and create documentation, last step requires a running SonarQube server on your machine.

 3: Showing documentation

-If you want to open all documentation run show_dosc.sh from /scripts
+If you want to open all documentation run show_dosc.sh from ../scripts

 In order for following scripts to work you need to run deployment_script.sh first!!!